Ugh! (song): Background and development

 "I'm not lying: I'm from a white upper-middle-class background from Cheshire, and I've been in a band that's been involved in everything from, like, big festivals to fashion over the past three years ...
 The social group around me involves cocaine.
 It does."

 — —Healy, on his relationship with cocaine.

 Healy described the songwriting process of "Ugh!" as "something that goes back to the early foundation of how we write music as [t]he 1975", saying it was driven by the 1975's obsession with syncopation and rhythm.
 Regarding the title, the singer said it is meant to represent a sense of dissatisfaction and regret for oneself.
 Healy told Patrick Doyle of Rolling Stone that "Ugh!" is about coming down from cocaine, saying he felt comfortable discussing his past with cocaine due to the understanding nature of the band's fanbase.
-In an interview with Michael Hann of The Observer, Healy spoke about a conflict between his desire to be honest and the responsibility he has he has towards younger fans, saying: "I can't start talking to kids about drugs."
+In an interview with Michael Hann of The Observer, Healy spoke about a conflict between his desire to be honest and the responsibility he has towards younger fans, saying: "I can't start talking to kids about drugs."
 He was questioned about this by Hann, who noted that "Ugh!" reflects upon the singer's relationship with cocaine.
 In response, Healy said that despite being a former addict, his attitude towards cocaine has since become nonchalant: "It's part of the social fabric.
 It's part of going out.
 I don't have a problem with cocaine any more."
 Speaking with Shahlin Graves of Coup de Main, he said the song takes inspiration from drug-fuelled conversation and social interactions, observing a tendency for individuals to focus on themselves instead of involving others.
 Following its premiere on Zane Lowe's Beats 1 show on 10 December 2015, "Ugh!" was officially released as the album's second single, accompanied by a typewritten note and three drawings related to the song.